jhaip/programmable-space/README.md

     * if (source, subscription ID) not in cache or if list of results is different than cached value:
         * Send ZeroMQ message to {source}

-Batch Handler
+Batch Worker
 * For each event (source, value):
     * JSON parse string value into list of claims and retracts
-    * For each claim or retract in list:
+    * For each claim or retract in list: perform update on main fact table
-        * Lock fact table
-        * Perform claim or retract
-        * Unlock fact table
     * Forward list of claims and retracts to all subscriber workers

 Subscribe Handler
 * For each subscription request event (source, value):
     * JSON parse string value into (subscription ID, query (list of facts))
-    * Claim subscription as a fact to the room (lock db, claim, unlock db)
+    * Claim subscription as a fact to the room
     * Add subscription to list of active subscriptions
     * Start new subscriber worker

 Subscriber worker
-* Make subscriber graph cache
-   * Based on query
-   * A node in the graph for each query part
+* Save a filtered fact table based on each query part of the subscription
-   * Node contains it's list of matching facts
-   * **TODO**: understand this more
-* Warm caches
-   * Reclaim all facts from the main fact table so the subscriber's graph cache are caught up
-* Listen for messages:
+* Listen for messages forwarded from the Batch Worker
-    * "die" -> close self
-    * "batch" -> calculate new results.
-If they have changed, send a notification to the subscriber
+    * do the claim/retract updates on each of the filtered fact tables
+    * if facts in fact table were updated: calculate new results and forward them to the notification worker

 Fact Table / Database
 * Term = (Type string, Value string)